Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 Create classical registers
 --------------------------

-Analogously to the quantum registers, a classical register can be created by defining a :class:`~qiskit.circuit.ClassicalRegister` object, passing the number of classical bits as an argument.
+Analogously to the quantum registers, a classical register can be created by defining a :class:`~.ClassicalRegister` object, passing the number of classical bits as an argument.

 .. jupyter-execute::